gofynd/fdk-client-javascript/documentation/platform/SHARE.md

-Get short link by hash
+Retrieve a specific short link by its unique hash.

 *Returned Response:*